 If you wish to apply for a grant under £500 for car repairs, you can do so quickly through our emergency grants.

 Or, if you think you may qualify through low income for a financial support grant, we can fund up to £1,500 towards car repairs.
 However, we cannot help with repairs due to road accidents as we would expect insurance to cover this.
 We can consider help towards the costs of MOTs and service-related costs.

-If you are in the process of separation or divorce and are in full or part-time ministry / work, we may be able to consider a grant towards the cost of childcare, for a transitional period of two years only.
+If you are struggling to meet the costs of childcare (eg in the process of separation, divorce or dissolution of a civil partnership, those who are in ministry/working full or part-time, or where a health condition or period of illness has prevented full time childcare), we may be able to consider a grant towards the cost of childcare, for a transitional period of two years only.
 The maximum grant available is £3,000 per year.

 Please check that you are receiving all government funded-childcare before you apply (up to 30 hours per week or 1,140 hours per year), for children between 3 and 4 years old.

 We are able to consider funeral costs for a spouse or civil partner or child (under the age of 18).
 Please provide us with essential costs only (ie not including catering or wake costs).

 We appreciate that applications are likely to be retrospective in nature and we can consider applications if payment has already been made, within a reasonable timeframe.